splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/3-0-setup-macos.md

     class: apple
 ---

-Let's get your macOS computer ready to start coding!
+*Let's get your macOS computer ready to start coding!*

+In this guide, we will go through all the steps to install the required Applications and Tools that you will need to code in C# and C++ with SplashKit.
+We will be using the **Terminal** app, with the **zsh** shell.
+You can also use the **bash** shell if you prefer.

 :::note[Already have SplashKit installed?]
 If you have previously installed SplashKit (before 2024):